Unit 6 Short Questions

 Indigenous

-An Indigenous firm in Ireland is set up by an Irish entrepreneur and
+An Indigenous firm in Ireland is set up by an Irish entrepreneur and their main place of business is Ireland.

 Examples: Supermacs, Dunnes Stores